 Orion purchases the materials, consumables and tools required in product manufacturing from qualified suppliers.
-The practices and principles applied to the supply chain are described on the Group's website, address www.orion.fi/csr-anticipations-towards-suppliers.
+The practices and principles applied to the supply chain are described on the Group's website, at www.orion.fi.

 Pharmaceuticals and diagnostic tests are manufactured according to good manufacturing procedures (GMP) and validated processes.